matotej/futunatura-qa/README.md

 2. Open browser and navigate to `https://www.futunatura.si/` and register a new user.
 3. On root folder create a `.env` file - use `env.template`
 3. Store login credentials to `.env` files.

-4. To execute tests in Chrome run `npm run cucumber-chrome` or to execute them in Firefox run `npm run cucumber-firefox`.
+To execute tests run `npx cypress open` and run tests from UI.
-5. Test results are stored in `/reports` folder
+OR
+Run from CLI
+`npm run e2e` - headless in Electron
+`npm run e2e-chrome` - headless in Chrome
+`npm run e2e-chrome-headed` - headed in Chrome
+`npm run run-and-generate-reports` - headles in Electron with generated report in `mochawesome-report`

 ## Implemented scenarios

 ### Login
 ```gherkin